Dear reader of ADxS.org, please excuse the disruption.

 2.1.2.
 ADHD-I subtype (without hyperactivity): high FFFS

-The ADHD-I subtype (without hyperactivity) is formed in ADHD sufferers with a tendency towards high FFFS (according to the old RST: BIS) and the stress reaction pattern Flight (flight or playing dead, whereby playing dead is probably only the precursor to flight on discovery; playing dead is associated with very high internal tension).
+The ADHD-I subtype (without hyperactivity) is formed in people with ADHD who tend to have a high FFFS (according to the old RST: BIS) and the stress reaction pattern Flight (flight or playing dead, whereby playing dead is probably only the precursor to flight on discovery; playing dead is associated with very high internal tension).

 Symptomatic: